 We come across one of the region's odd locations in the middle of this mountain path.
 The courtyard of Sidi Chamharouch.
 A mausoleum was created for Chamharouch, the king of the djins and guardian of the mountain of Toubkal in the traditions of the region.
 A curious place where you can see Moroccans, of different ages, arriving with gasps and trembling legs.
 People go there to be cured, according to local belief, of sterility, rheumatism, and other incurable diseases,

 Sidi Chamharouch, for hikers, is above all the unexpected stopover for a good lunch break or to refresh yourself.
 We eat very good tajines there while watching the curious spectacle of people in processions.

 REFUGEES AT THE FOOT OF TOUBKAL BEFORE THE ASCENSION

 Last stage of the first day of the Toubkal hike before the final ascent to the summit on the second day.
 We are already more than an average of 4 hours walk from the famous summit.
 Two housing options:

 Built by the French Alpine Club of Casablanca (CAC) in 1938, this is the first stage of refuge for the ascent of Toubkal.
 A basic refuge at a very reasonable price of 15 euros per night.
 The infrastructures are rudimentary but comfortable and clean.
 You can take a shower and dine there, to sleep a few hours before the very early ascent to the summit.

 2. LES MOUFLONS:

-The second refuge of Toubkal, built only a few years ago.
-A more expensive refuge but also much less popular with hikers for reasons of hospitality, cleanliness and maintenance.
+The second refuge of Toubkal was built only a few years ago.
+A more expensive refuge but also much less popular with hikers for reasons of hospitality, cleanliness, and maintenance.

 Both must be reserved in advance.
-Some choose to spend the night in a bivouac next to the refuges, but it is not the most comfortable before starting the ascent.
+Some choose to spend the night in a bivouac next to the refugees, but it is not the most comfortable before starting the ascent.